Bootstrapping (statistics): Poisson bootstrap

-This method also lends itself well to streaming data and growing data sets, since the total number of samples does not need to be known in advance of beginning to take bootstrap samples.

-For large enough n, the results are relatively similar to the original bootstrap estimations.
+The nonparametric bootstrap samples items from a list of size n with counts drawn from a multinomial distribution.
+If $W_i$ denotes the number times element i is included in a given bootstrap sample, then each $W_i$ is distributed as a binomial distribution with n trials and mean 1, but $W_i$ is not independent of $W_j$ for $i \neq j$.

+The Poisson bootstrap instead draws samples assuming all $W_i$'s are independently and identically distributed as Poisson variables with mean 1.

+The rationale is that the limit of the binomial distribution is Poisson:

+The Poisson bootstrap had been proposed by Hanley and MacGibbon as potentially useful for non-statisticians using software like SAS and SPSS, which lacked the bootstrap packages of R and S-Plus programming languages.
+The same authors report that for large enough n, the results are relatively similar to the nonparametric bootstrap estimates but go on to note the Poisson bootstrap has seen minimal use in applications.

+Another proposed advantage of the Poisson bootstrap is the independence of the $W_i$ makes the method easier to apply for large datasets that must be processed as streams.

-A way to improve on the poisson bootstrap, termed "sequential bootstrap", is by taking the first samples so that the proportion of unique values is ≈0.632 of the original sample size n.
+A way to improve on the Poisson bootstrap, termed "sequential bootstrap", is by taking the first samples so that the proportion of unique values is ≈0.632 of the original sample size n.
 This provides a distribution with main empirical characteristics being within a distance of $O(n^{3/4})$.
 Empirical investigation has shown this method can yield good results.
 This is related to the reduced bootstrap method.

 Bag of Little Bootstraps

 For massive data sets, it is often computationally prohibitive to hold all the sample data in memory and resample from the sample data.
 The Bag of Little Bootstraps (BLB) provides a method of pre-aggregating data before bootstrapping to reduce computational constraints.
 This works by partitioning the data set into $b$ equal-sized buckets and aggregating the data within each bucket.
 This pre-aggregated data set becomes the new sample data over which to draw samples with replacement.
 This method is similar to the Block Bootstrap, but the motivations and definitions of the blocks are very different.
 Under certain assumptions, the sample distribution should approximate the full bootstrapped scenario.
 One constraint is the number of buckets $b=n^\gamma$where $\gamma \in [0.5, 1]$ and the authors recommend usage of $b=n^{0.7}$ as a general solution.